isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * [Xamarin Analytics iOS 1.0.1](https://www.nuget.org/packages/Adobe.ACPAnalytics.iOS/1.0.1): iOS Analytics updated to 2.5.1
 * [Xamarin Analytics tvOS 1.0.1](https://www.nuget.org/packages/Adobe.ACPAnalytics.tvOS/1.0.1): tvOS Analytics updated to 2.5.1

-## March 3, 2022

-### Android Analytics 1.2.10

-* Fixed a bug for the integration with Assurance where "No Debug Flag" was showing in the UI for some events.

 ## February 22, 2022

 ### iOS Assurance 3.0.1

-* Add support for transmitting large events.
-* Assurance extension now prompts an error message when attempting to connect to a deleted session.
-* Improved logging for troubleshooting.
-* Fixed an issue to ensure that event collection stops on session disconnection.

-### Android Assurance 1.0.4

 * Add support for transmitting large events.
 * Assurance extension now prompts an error message when attempting to connect to a deleted session.